Our Genealogical Helper for Hayward ...

 | See our Misc Page for Hayward for more information.|

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Hayward.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Hayward
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Hayward.
+Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Hayward

 Our distance measurements begin at a specific point in Hayward.
 The point that we are using is located at these GPS coordinates - Latitude: 37.6689, Longitude: -122.0809 [Map].